Snowden (film): Development

 When Oliver Stone was first approached to helm the film, he was hesitant.
 At the time, he was working on another controversial subject, about the last few years in the life of Martin Luther King Jr., with Jamie Foxx attached to star, and did not immediately wish to tackle a project as incendiary again.
 He had been previously criticized for being too apathetic towards George W. Bush – despite calling him the second worst President in U.S. history only after Richard Nixon – in his film, W. (2008).
 Nonetheless, a series of events and persuasion prompted him to finally agree to direct it.
 Glenn Greenwald, the journalist who worked with Laura Poitras to break the Snowden story, asked him for some advice; a couple of months later, Snowden's Russian lawyer, Anatoly Kucherena, contacted Stone via his producer asking to meet him.
 Wanting to sell his book about Snowden, Kucherena arranged a meeting in Moscow, in a secure place that Stone would not reveal.
 It was a fictional book, but Stone developed an interest towards it and called it "very Fyodor Dostoyevsky", in the sense that none of it is realistic.
 Stone, who did not know if Snowden would cooperate, was undecided whether to make a fictional film with an unnamed character or a story as realistic as possible.

 Stone began meeting with Snowden in January 2014.
 At first, Snowden was wary about the idea of turning his life into a film.
 Stone went to meet Snowden twice more in late May of that year, and Snowden finally agreed to the idea and even decided to take part.
 Although he became involved in the project, he was given no script approval, nor did he receive any payment for the film.
 Payment was instead given to The Guardian.
 Snowden had seen a piece of Oliver Stone's Untold History of the United States and was fascinated by it.
 Columbia Pictures already had the rights to Greenwald's book on the case.

 On June 2, 2014, it was announced that Stone and Moritz Borman had acquired the rights to the nonfiction book The Snowden Files by Luke Harding, and that Stone would write and direct a film based on it.
 The film on Martin Luther King Jr. was scrapped since Stone was committed to direct Snowden instead.
 Eight days later, on June 10, 2014, Stone acquired the rights to another book, Time of the Octopus, by Kucherena.
-In April 2015, WikiLeaks revealed that Sony paid $700,000 for the rights to Harding's book and $1 million for the rights to Kucherena's novel.
 Stone used both books as the sources for his screenplay.
-On November 6, 2014, Open Road Films acquired the U.S. rights to the film, while Wild Bunch was set to handle foreign sales.
+On November 6, 2014, Open Road Films acquired the American rights to the film, while Wild Bunch was set to handle foreign sales.
 Deadline Hollywood confirmed on November 10, 2014, that Endgame Entertainment had come on board to produce the film.